Friday, October 31, 2014

 -- Roberto Baggio, Silvio Piola and Giuseppe Meazza took three of the spots for forwards.
 Piola and Meazza won World Cups for Italy.

 -- Silvio Piola is third in the all-time goalscoring records of the Italian national team.
-He is also the highest goalscorer in Italian first league history, with 290 goals (274 in Serie A and 16 in Divisione Nazionale).
-He was voted as the second best player at the 1938 World Cup Finals.
+He is also the highest goalscorer in Italian league history, with 290 goals (274 in Serie A and 16 in Divisione Nazionale).
+He was voted as the second-best player at the 1938 World Cup Finals.

--- Roberto Baggio was Italy's greatest players in the modern era, but Italy underappreciated him.
-He was bypassed for the 2002 World Cup Finals and was nearly dropped for the 1998 World Cup Finals.
-He never played in the Finals of the European Championship.
-He was not appreciated while playing for Juventus and AC Milan.
+-- Roberto Baggio, deemed Italy's greatest player in the modern era, unfortunately faced underappreciation from his own country.
+Despite his immense talent, he was overlooked for the 2002 World Cup Finals and narrowly avoided being dropped for the 1998 World Cup Finals.
+Additionally, he never had the opportunity to participate in the Finals of the European Championship.
+Even during his stints at Juventus and AC Milan, Baggio's contributions were not fully acknowledged or appreciated.

 -- Meazza was Italy's best players as Italy won two consecutive World Cups in 1934 and 1938 as captain.
 He was named to the All-star Team and won the Golden Ball Award at the 1934 World Cup, as the tournament's best player.
 Meazza is widely considered one of Italy's greatest ever player.